7741-ia/cotisation/README.md

 git push -u origin main
 ```

+## AI Assistant

+This project includes a small embedded assistant widget (`ai-widget.js`).
+It supports two modes:
+- Local (offline): a lightweight rule-based helper that answers common questions about the app and deployment.
+Works without any external services.
+- OpenAI (cloud): if you paste your OpenAI API key in the widget at runtime, the assistant can use the OpenAI ChatCompletions API to provide richer responses.
+Do NOT commit your API key to the repository; the widget stores it in your browser `localStorage` only.

+Notes about security and hosting
+- If you host the site on GitHub Pages (static hosting), the AI widget's local mode works fine.
+The OpenAI mode also works from the browser but requires the user's key and exposes it to the client — for production, prefer a server-side proxy that keeps the key secret.
+- The app's Node server (`server.js`) cannot run on GitHub Pages.
+If you need server-side persistence (writing `data.json`), deploy the server to a hosting provider (Render, Fly, Heroku, or a VPS) and set environment variables (admin password) there.

+If you want, I can:
+- Add a small serverless proxy example (GitHub Actions or a minimal server) and instructions to store the OpenAI key in GitHub Secrets.
+- Provide a GitHub Pages-friendly build that disables server API calls and keeps persistence in `localStorage` so the app works as a static site.
 If you need me to create the remote using the GitHub CLI, tell me and ensure `gh` is authenticated on this machine.
 # App de Cotisation